 Although cancerous tumors appear in bettas, there are many other causes of lumps and bumps that you might notice on your fish’s body, many of which respond very well to correct and timely treatment.

 Always buy your betta from a reputable fish shop.
-Ideally, go with one a friend or other reputable, knowledgeable source recommends to you.
-Feed your betta only the best quality food, keep your fish’s tank clean, and always quarantine new fish before adding them to your betta’s habitat.
+Feed your betta only the best quality food, keep your fish tank clean, and always quarantine new fish before adding them to your main tank.